tadachi/ffmpeg_convert_concat_batch/README.md

 ------------

 1. Get ffmpeg from http://ffmpeg.zeranoe.com/builds/ .
-2. set the environmental variables to point to ffmpeg's bin e.g: C:\ffmpeg\bin if you have it installed there.
+2. set the PATH environmental variable to point to ffmpeg's bin e.g: C:\ffmpeg\bin if you have it installed there.
+(Google how to change PATH in windows)

 Instructions
 ------------